 You can easily purchase coconut butter online, but to make your own, toast unsweetened grated or shredded coconut over low heat in a frying pan until lightly browned, then whirl it (while still hot) in a blender until it has the consistency of a smooth paste.

 Although straight coconut butter isn’t great for spreading, it can work well in cooking and baking.

 Recipes: Homemade Buttery Spreads

 Products: Butter Substitutes from the Store

-Below are the products we’ve had a chance to taste-test and review here on Go Dairy Free (click on the image to view the full review):
+Below are the buttery products we’ve had a chance to write about specifically here on Go Dairy Free: